-Install the cam by placing the guide pins on the back of the cam into the slots in the top linkage adapter.
-Fasten the cam down using the provided 8/32 screw.
+To install the cam assembly, align the guide pins on the back of the cam with the slots on the front plate of the linkage adapter.
+Fasten the cam to the linkage using the provided 8/32" screw.

 SETTING UP YOUR TV CABLE